The-Marcy-Lab-School/CLI-Task-Manager/README.md

 2. Find the variables, functions, parameters, and object property names in the application (search for `const` and `let` keywords).
 Do they clearly describe the content they hold / the functionality they perform?
 What patterns do you see in naming?
 3. How are imports, exports, functions and code blocks organized?
 Is there a logical and consistent flow that makes the code easy to follow?
 4. Do comments improve the readability of the codebase without explaining things that are obvious?

 **My Notes:**

+* ...
+* ...
+* ...

+**My Notes**

+* ...
+* ...
+* ...

+### User Interface Design

+The user interface is how humans interact with our programs.
+Even in a simple command-line application, thoughtful design choices can make the difference between a frustrating or confusing experience and one that feels intuitive and pleasant to use.

+**Investigation Questions:**

+1. Look at the menu display in `showMenu()`.
+The menu shows numbered options (1, 2, 3, 4) and asks the user to "Choose an option (1-4)".
+Why do you think the menu uses numbers for the options?
+What are the potential downsides of having the user type ouf in words what they would like to do?
+For example: "Choose an option: add an item, view tasks, complete a task, exit".
+2. In the `viewTasks()` function, tasks are displayed with checkboxes: `[x]` for completed tasks and `[ ]` for incomplete tasks.
+Do you think this visual representation is easy to understand?
+What alternative ways of displaying this information can you think of?
+3. Look at the `console.clear()` call at the end of the `while` loop in `showMenu()`.
+This clears the screen after each menu interaction.
+How would the user experience change if we removed this line?
+4. When a user completes a task, the program shows a message like `Task "walk the dog" marked as completed!`.
+Why do you think it repeats the task description in the confirmation message?

+**My Notes:**